stencila/libdh/README.md

 functions in different languages (function.R, function,py, function.js and so on).
 Pick the template for the language your libraries are written in.
 Copy the contents of the template.

+3. In the top right click the button `Create new file`.
+This will open the editor on your screen.
+Paste in the contents you copied from the template in.
+You need to give the file you created a name - you will see the small text box at the top of the editor.
+Please provide a meaningful name such as:
+`pearson.R` or `extract_counts.py` (note that you need to provide the correct extension!).

+4.

 **Adding your libraries in local repository**
 If you are already familiar with Git, you can clone the repository to your desktop: